Single-fact operators

 Implicit Boolean Conditions

-Boolean-returning functions can be used directly as conditions in rule bodies without explicit comparison to#T:
+Boolean-returning functions can be used directly as conditions in rule bodies without explicit comparison to#T. This provides a more natural syntax for filtering.

 not: Used for negating atoms (checking if a predicate doesn’t exist)!: Used for negating boolean expressions